Implicit stereotype: Differences between measures

 The Implicit Association Test (IAT), sequential priming, and other implicit bias tests, are mechanisms for determining how susceptible we are to stereotypes.
 They are widely used in Social Psychology, although measuring response time to a question as a good measure of implicit biases is still up for debate.
-“Some theorists do question the interpretation of the scores from tests such as the IAT, but the debate is still going on and responses to the criticisms are certainly widespread.”
+"Some theorists do question the interpretation of the scores from tests such as the IAT, but the debate is still going on and responses to the criticisms are certainly widespread."

+In qualitative market research, researchers have described a framework called bias testing to mitigate researcher bias when designing survey questions.
+It involves empirically testing the survey questions with real-life respondents using interviewer moderated or technology-enabled unmoderated techniques.

 Findings

 Gender bias

 Gender biases are the stereotypical attitudes or prejudices that we have towards specific genders.
-"The concept of gender also refers to the constantly ongoing social construction of what is considered ‘feminine’ and ‘masculine’ and is based on power and sociocultural norms about women and men."
+"The concept of gender also refers to the constantly ongoing social construction of what is considered 'feminine' and 'masculine' and is based on power and sociocultural norms about women and men."
 Gender biases are the ways in which we judge men and women based on their hegemonically feminine and masculine assigned traits.

 The category of male has been found to be associated with traits of strength and achievement.
 Both male and female subjects associate male category members more strongly than female category members with words like bold, mighty, and power.
 The strength of this association is not predicted by explicit beliefs, such as responses on a gender stereotype questionnaire (for example, one question asked if subjects endorsed the word feminist).
 In a test to reveal the false fame effect, non famous male names are more likely to be falsely identified as famous than non famous female names; this is evidence for an implicit stereotype of male achievement.
 Females are more associated with weakness.
 This is true for both male and female subjects, but female subjects only show this association when the weak words are positive, such as fine, flower and gentle; female subjects do not show this pattern when the weak words are negative, such as feeble, frail, and scrawny.

 Particular professions are implicitly associated with genders.
 Elementary school teachers are implicitly stereotyped to be female, and engineers are stereotyped to be male.